VT-Evia/content-discipline/stage4/activity.md

 ## Advanced Technical Content DITA Activity

 For this activity, we recommend using the [DITA Open Toolkit GitHub Actions template](https://github.com/VT-Evia/dita-ot-actions) repository in combination with a DITA-aware editor such as Oxygen XML (standalone editor or demo web author) or XMLMind.
 See the [Stage 3 resources](../stage3/resources.md) page for links and tutorials related to these tools.
 For years, we have used a version of the following activity to introduce students to more advanced technical content topic types and workflows using DITA XML.
+Particularly, the following resources should help with this activity:

+- Evia, C., Sharp, M., & Pérez-Quiñones, A. (2015).
+Teaching structured authoring and DITA through rhetorical and computational thinking. *IEEE Transactions on Professional Communication*, 58(3), 328–343.
+- Evia, C. (2018). *Creating intelligent content with Lightweight DITA*.
+New York: Routledge (mainly Chapter 8).

 ### Overview